Nimish4545/DBS-Project/README.txt

 1. Compile the Java Files: Compile all the Java files in the project.

-2. Run the Login Page: Execute `LoginPage.java` to start the application.
-The login page will be displayed.
+2. Run the Load Page: Execute `LoadPage.java` to start the application.
+The loading page will be displayed.

+3. Choose from Option Page : Select whether you are a New User or not.
+It will navigate you to the right place based on your selection.

+4. Login using your credentials : Once you have logged in on LoginPage.java, the home page is opened.

-3. Navigate the Application: From the login page, users can navigate to the flight search and hotel search pages to perform searches.
+5. Navigate through the Application: From the home page, users can now book flights and hotels and also confirm bookings, payments and cancellations.